4 releases

 ✅ NeoVim setup with LSPConfig

-Please paste the below mdbook_ls_setup function in your Nvim configuration and call it with your client's capabilities.
+Please paste the below register_mdbook_ls function in your Nvim configuration, call it, and then set up mdbook_ls like any other LSPConfig language server.
 Please see my config for an example.

 The snippet provides two Vim commands: MDBookLSOpenPreview starts the preview (if not already started) and opens the browser at the chapter you are editing; MDBookLSStopPreview stops updating the preview (Warp may keep serving on the port despite being cancelled).